Shaqthegr8/CeloSwap/README.md

 4. Customer Support and Feedback
 EAS for Proof of Purchase: Customers can provide feedback and rate their purchases with verified proof of purchase, ensuring authenticity.
 Decentralized Dispute Resolution: Transparent and fair dispute resolution mechanisms to handle conflicts between buyers and sellers.
-5. Customer Incentives
-Blockchain-Based Gift Cards: Issue and redeem gift cards through smart contracts, ensuring security and easy tracking.
-Subscription Models: Offer subscription-based services with automatic, secure payments and renewals using blockchain.
-Reward Systems: Implement a reward system where customers earn tokens for purchases, reviews, and referrals, enhancing customer loyalty.
 6. Operations
 Business Profile Setup: Simple and secure setup of business profiles, verified on the blockchain to ensure trustworthiness.
 Order Processing: Streamlined order processing with automated payment confirmation and inventory management.
 Payment Settlement: Instant payment settlement using cryptocurrencies, reducing the delay associated with traditional banking systems.
-Billing: Automated billing with transparent and immutable records stored on the blockchain.

 Technical Stack

 Frontend